 Crash tests.
 Frontal- and side- and rear impact crash tests are conducted by the Insurance Institute for Highway Safety and the National Highway Traffic Safety Administration.
 You'll find crash-test ratings for all tested models on their Web sites.

 You'll also find crash-test results going back 10 years in the used car vehicle profiles.
 NHTSA revised its testing standards for the 2011 model year.
 This means that test results from prior years can't be compared with results from 2011 forward.
-In addition, we have suspended our overall safety Rating until NHTSA has released a majority of vehicles tested to the new standard.
+You can see the NHTSA and IIHS ratings on our vehicle profile pages.

 Accident avoidance.
 A vehicle’s ability to help you avoid an accident is just as important as its ability to protect you in a crash.
 For every accident there are numerous near misses that statistics don’t reflect.
 Several factors contribute to a vehicle’s accident-avoidance capability, with the two most important being braking and emergency handling.
 Using our test data, Consumer Reports provides an accident-avoidance Rating on all tested vehicles.